 Hornbill Festival Pictures and Photos

-A tribesman from Khiamniungan tribe getting ready for a performance, as he puts on his helmet.
+A tribesman from the Khiamniungan tribe getting ready for a performance, as he puts on his helmet.
 Khiamniungan’s traditional attire consists of bright red and bright deep blue coloured dresses, and the ornaments are made of cowries and conch shells

 Like other Naga tribes, the origin of the Khiamniungans (before the British Raj days) is totally uncertain.
 The only source of information about their ancestors & oral traditions is in the form of folktales and myths.
-Today, the Khiamniungans occupy the easternmost part of India and northwestern part of Myanmar
+Today, the Khiamniungans occupy the easternmost part of India and the northwestern part of Myanmar

 A traditional Morung of the popular Konyak tribe.
 Back in the days, the tribesmen would carve a nearly-possible image of their deceased family members on the wooden frames of doors and windows, as a memory — and that was the only way to remember them.
 Note: When it comes to clicking Hornbill Festival pictures, be known that you can access any area without any permission.
 No one minds.

-A display stall weaving and selling the traditional hats of Agami tribe living in and around the Kohima district
+A display stall weaving and selling the traditional hats of the Agami tribe living in and around the Kohima district

-With different stalls offering “Zothu” and “Thutse” (local alcoholic beverages made of rice) and the authentic food of the all the sixteen major tribes of Nagaland, Kisama offers a plethora of options for foodies and the bibulous
+With different stalls offering “Zothu” and “Thutse” (local alcoholic beverages made of rice) and the authentic food of all the sixteen major tribes of Nagaland, Kisama offers a plethora of options for foodies and the bibulous